D-Bits/Danabases-Blog/content/posts/2020-5-03-mock-data.md

 ## Final Thoughts

 With this new tool in my toolbox, I will be able to generate arbitrarily large data sets for testing programs going forward.
 While I would ideally prefer something a little faster (*the above function took about 6.5 minutes to generate 500,000 records worth of data on my home machine*), it still has performed at least reasonably well so far.
 For more information about Faker, check out their [documentation](https://faker.readthedocs.io/en/master/index.html).
+Thank you for reading.

 Sincerely,